Ferrari: A Perennial Compounder Racing On The Fast Lane (NYSE:RACE)

 - Disloyal owners who flipped a limited edition Ferrari for quick profits are rumored to be banned for life.
 Those who have demonstrated their loyalty over the course of many years may be invited to buy a limited edition Ferrari, the value of which typically multiplies in the secondary market due to the rarity.

-Ferrari does not do direct advertising or self-promotion; for the most part, it just let its car speaks for itself.
+Ferrari does not do direct advertising or self-promotion; for the most part, it just let its cars speak for themselves.

 - As part of its marketing strategy, Ferrari gets a lot of publicity from Formula 1 racing; better yet, its Formula 1 racing team pulls in sponsorship agreements and takes a cut from the Formula 1 World Championship commercial revenue.